Stochastic De Giorgi Iteration and Regularity of Stochastic Partial Differential Equation: Stochastic De Giorgi iteration

 \section{Stochastic De Giorgi iteration}

-De Giorgi's iteration is a classical method for studying heat equations with measurable coefficients.
-In this section we develop a stochastic extension of this method appopriate for the type of SPDEs under investigation.
+De Giorgi's iteration is a classical method for studying elliptic and parabolic equations with measurable coefficients.
+In this section we develop a stochastic extension of this method appropriate for the type of SPDEs under investigation.
 See Cafarelli and Vasseur~\cite{CV10, CV10-1} for an exposition of the classical theory without random perturbation.

 Throughout the paper, an $L^p$-norm without specifying a domain is implicitly assumed to be taken on $\R^n$; thus $\norm{ K}_p = \norm{ K}_{L^p(\R^n)}$.
 For a time interval $I \subset \R^+$, we define the norm